 The secret is to use the powered mixer as if it weren’t powered.
 This means, instead of the Speakon ports, you should use the unpowered ¼” line-outs.

-Which is the Better Option, Passive or Active PA System?
+Which is the Better Option, the Passive or Active PA System?

 We mentioned earlier that a passive PA system contains a powered mixer and passive speakers.